-

 When will these changes begin?

-Seven district high schools are included in the first cohort of participants.
-These high schools are developing plans to launch a Freshman Academy in the Fall of 2022.
+Eight district high schools – Austin-East, Bearden, Central, Farragut, Fulton, Hardin Valley, Karns, and L&N STEM – were included in the first cohort of participants.
+These high schools launched a Freshman Academy in the Fall of 2022.

 -